 Hey!
 The article is not finished yet!
 If your WCF service is hosted within an ASP.NET environment, there is another timeout you need to consider: The execution timeout indicates the number of seconds a request is allowed to execute before ASP.NET automatically shuts it down.
 Note for testing: fires only if the debug attribute in the compilation element is set to false.

-Nowadays (.NET 3.0 SP1 and later) ExecutionTimeout is set to int.MaxValue for WCF requests.
-T is granted full control its request lifetimes.
+Nowadays (.NET 3.0 SP1 and later) there is no more to say.
+The ExecutionTimeout is set to int.MaxValue for WCF requests.
+Thereby WCF is granted full control over its own request lifetimes.

 - MSDN, Binding Class, Remarks on Timeout Properties